-The day has arrived for Elizabeth Holmes to report to a Texas prison
+Elizabeth Holmes enters Texas prison to begin 11-year sentence for notorious blood-testing hoax

 Balwani, 57, was convicted on 12 felony counts of fraud and conspiracy in a trial that began two months after Holmes’ ended.
 He is currently serving a nearly 13-year sentence in a Southern California prison.

 Maintaining she was treated unfairly during the trial, Holmes sought to remain free while she appeals her conviction.
-But t hat bid was rejected by U.S. District Judge Edward Davila, who presided over her trial, and the Ninth Circuit Court of Appeals, leaving her no other avenue left to follow but the one that will take her to prison nearly 20 years after she founded Theranos.
+But that bid was rejected by U.S. District Judge Edward Davila, who presided over her trial, and the Ninth Circuit Court of Appeals, leaving her no other avenue left to follow but the one that will take her to prison nearly 20 years after she founded Theranos.

+Attorneys representing Holmes did not immediately respond when contacted by The Associated Press for statement on Tuesday.

+FPC Bryan, a minimum-security prison camp located about 95 miles northwest of Houston, encompasses about 37 acres of land and houses about 650 women — including “Real Housewives of Salt Lake City” star Jennifer Shah, who was sentenced earlier this year to 6 1/2 years in prison for defrauding thousands of people in a yearslong telemarketing scam.